Wildhoney/Switzerland/README.md

 swissCheese.setAttribute('data-cheeses', `${cheeses},Mozarella`);
 ```

-It's fair to say that updating a component in this way is rather cumbersome for multiple attributes. <span style="color: #ff0000">Switzerland</span> happily supports Redux, mobx, etc... without introducing third-party components due to the easy nature of creating your own middleware.
+It's fair to say that updating a component in this way is rather cumbersome for multiple attributes.
+Switzerland happily supports Redux, mobx, etc... without introducing third-party components due to the easy nature of creating your own middleware.